oleander/Torrents/README.md

 ## How do access tracker X

 Here is how to access an implemented tracker.
-The first static method to apply is the name of the tracker in lower non camel cased letter.
+The first static method to apply is the name of the tracker in lower non camel cased letters.

-The Pirate Bay becomes `the_pirate_bay`, TTI becomes`tti` and Torrentleech `torrentleech`.
+The Pirate Bay becomes `the_pirate_bay`, TTI becomes `tti` and Torrentleech `torrentleech`.

 Here is an example.

     $ Torrents.torrentleech.cookies({:my_cookie => "value"}).results

 Take a look at the [tests](https://github.com/oleander/Torrents/tree/master/spec/trackers) for all trackers to get to know more.
-The test are a bit messy, I know.
-That is one thing that will be cleaned up in the future.

 ## Add you own tracker